Jtoast65/League-of-Legends-/index.md

 **Alternative Hypothesis (H₁)**: Teams that secure first blood win at a rate greater than 50%.
 First blood provides an advantage.
 - H₁: p > 0.5

-This is a one-sided hypothesis test, as we're specifically testing whether first blood provides an advantage (higher win rate), not just whether it differs from 50%.
+This is a one-sided hypothesis test.
+We are specifically testing whether first blood provides an advantage (higher win rate), not just whether it differs from 50%.

 ### Test Statistic

 We use the **proportion of games won by teams with first blood** as our test statistic.
-This directly measures whether first blood provides an advantage beyond what would be expected by chance (50%).

-For each game in our dataset, we determine whether the team that secured first blood won the match.
-The test statistic is the proportion of all games where this occurred.

 ### Data Preparation

 We work at the game level (not team level) to avoid double-counting.
-For each game:
+For each game we:
-- We identify which team secured first blood
+- Identify which team secured first blood
-- We determine whether that team won the match
+- Determine whether that team won the match
-- We calculate the overall proportion of games where the team with first blood won
+- Calculate the overall proportion of games where the team with first blood won

 ### Hypothesis Test Results